 Additional assistance may be given to pupils who have special educational needs e.g. those pupils who may ordinarily travel in wheelchairs or who have limited mobility.
-In these circumstances, please provide details, e.g. statement of needs, in the 'Special Educational Needs Section' of the School Travel Assistance application form' (downloadable from the right hand menu) in order for the Pupil and Student Finance team to consider your application.
+In these circumstances, please provide details, e.g. statement of needs, in the 'Special Educational Needs Section' of the School Travel Assistance application form in order for the Pupil and Student Finance team to consider your application.

 2. Travel provision

 Mode of travel: The most economical method of travel, usually in the form of a bus pass, will be the basis of any calculation of travel cost e.g. termly tickets for public transport are usually provided when assistance is given, but in exceptional circumstances a cash allowance may be made instead.
 However, the maximum cash allowance available cannot exceed the cost of a termly ticket.

 Replacement tickets: If your child loses their bus pass that has been provided by the London Borough of Bexley, only one replacement ticket will be issued per term.
 If a child loses their replacement ticket, the borough accepts no responsibility for any additional costs associated with the required travel assistance.

 The London Borough of Bexley has formal procedures for considering the individual merits of applications that do not meet the normal policy criteria mentioned in these guidelines.
 Please provide full details of any exceptional circumstances you wish to be considered in the 'Additional Information Section' of the application form.
 However, this does not guarantee that the application will be approved.

 If you wish to apply, please contact the Pupil and Student Finance team.
 Fully completed application forms will be processed within 28 working days.
 However, if you fail to provide the necessary supporting documentation, this will delay the assessment of your form and the form may be returned to you.